-(Optional) Remote Sensing of The Environment, 2nd Edition, John R. Jensen, Pearson Prentice Hall, ISBN-13: 978-0131889507 and ISBN-10: 10131889508.
 (Optional) Introductory Digital Image Processing: A Remote Sensing Perspective, 4th Edition, John R. Jensen, Pearson Prentice Hall, ISBN-13: 978-0134058160 and ISBN-10: 013405816X.

-Course Description:

-This is an introductory course to remote sensing.
+Course Description: This is an introductory course to remote sensing.
 Students will learn how remote sensing works, what satellite data are available, and how they are being used.
 We first introduce the basic principles of how satellites detect and monitor the physical characteristics of our Earth.
 Then, we will discuss various satellite sensors for making measurements across the optical, thermal, and microwave electromagnetic spectrum and multiple applications of using these data.
 Students will learn basic skills to extract useful information from satellite imagery data for various applications.
 The course has heavy lab components.
 The labs are primarily devoted to learning how to use image processing software - ENVI and ArcGIS to analyze satellite images.